xyxj1024/xyxj1024.github.io/_posts/2022-07-17-march-attacks-seedlab.md

 **This post guides through some background knowledge required in the SEED Meltdown and Spectre Attack Labs**.

-The security of user-space applications and the operating system kernel is essentially dependent upon memory protection.
+The security of userspace applications and the operating system kernel is essentially dependent upon memory protection.
 Security patches have been applied to prevent address information leakage.
 But address information can still be exploited *on the microarchitectural level* even if the operating system does its job.

 In 2017, it was discovered that many modern processors are vulnerable to attacks called **Meltdown**{: style="color: red"} (CVE-2017-5754) and **Spectre**{: style="color: red"} (CVE-2017-5753 and CVE-2017-5715).
 Meltdown allows a user-level program to read data stored inside the kernel memory, which causes a trap.
 But before the trap is issued, the instructions that follow the access leak the contents of the accessed memory through a cache covert channel.
 Meltdown vulnerability affects Intel x86 microprocessors and some ARM-based microprocessors.
 Spectre exploits a race condition vulnerability in the design of the speculative execution implemented in *most* CPUs, which allows a malicious program to read the data from the area that is not accessible to it.
 Unlike the Meltdown attack, the restricted area does not need to be inside the kernel; it can be in the same process space as the malicious program, making defending the Spectre attack much more difficult.